h0lg/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 Using the CMD shell in a Windows environment for example, you'd create a `regenerate.cmd` looking somewhat like this:

 <pre>
-..\..\path\to\netAmermaid.exe --assembly ..\path\to\your\assembly.dll --output-folder .
+..\..\path\to\ilspycmd.exe ..\path\to\your\assembly.dll --generate-diagrammer --outputdir .
 </pre>

 With this script in place, run it to (re-)generate the HTML diagrammer at your leisure.
-Note that `--output-folder .` directs the output to the current directory.
+Note that `--outputdir .` directs the output to the current directory.

 ## Automatically